Jingchensun/3D-Object-Detection/README.md

-# MM3D
+# 3D-Object-Detection

-This a 3D object detection project borrow from https://github.com/open-mmlab/mmdetection3d
+This a 3D object detection project borrow from https://github.com/open-mmlab/mmdetection3d.
+We use some extra point-cloud data to train the network.